-The Level 3 inputs form a significant part of the fair value of the financial instruments held by the Company and, as such, these financial instruments are disclosed as Level 3.
+The Level 3 inputs form a significant part of the fair value and, therefore, these derivatives are disclosed as Level 3.

-The adjustment for non-performance risk as at 31 March 2023 was £45.0m (2022: £56.7m) on both the hybrid asset and on the derivative liability, all of which is classed as Level 3 (2022: all).
+At 31 March 2024, the adjustment for non-performance risk was £39,789k (2023: £45,014k) on both the hybrid asset and on the derivative liability, all of which is classed as Level 3 (2023: all).

 On entering certain derivatives, the valuation technique used resulted in a fair value gain on the hybrid asset and a fair value loss on the derivative liability.
-As this, however, was neither evidenced by a quoted price nor based on a valuation technique using only data from observable markets, this gain and loss on initial recognition was not recognised.
+As this was neither evidenced by a quoted price nor based on a valuation technique using only data from observable markets, this gain and loss on initial recognition were not recognised.
 This was supported by the transaction price of nil.
-The difference is being recognised in the income statement on a straight-line basis over the life of the instruments.
-The aggregate difference yet to be recognised is £20.5m (2022: £21.9m) on both the hybrid asset and on the derivative liability.
+The differences are being recognised in the income statement on a straight-line basis over the life of the instruments.
+At 31 March 2024, the aggregate difference yet to be recognised is £19,175k (2023: £20,518k) on both the hybrid asset and on the derivative liability.
 The movement in the year all relates to the straight-line release to the income statement.